Ledger Nano S Overview

 The Ledger Nano S is a hardware wallet that lets you store private keys associated with your various cryptocurrencies offline.
 This removes the worry of losing your cryptocurrency whilst they are stored online and thus susceptible to hacks.
 The Ledger Nano S is capable of storing a wide variety of tokens in addition to Bitcoin and Ethereum.
 This is done through integration with other wallets and apps such as MyEtherWallet, where ERC-20 and Ethereum tokens can be stored.

-Which cryptocurrencies are supported?
+Which cryptocurrencies are supported by Ledger Nano S?

 Ledger Nano S is a multicurrency wallet and is known to store more currencies than its common competitors like Trezor and KeepKey.
 The team at Ledger are continuing to work on making the storage of other tokens available.
 It currently supports the following cryptocurrencies and tokens:

 - Ethereum Classic (ETC)

 - Stratis (STRAT)

 - Komodo (KMD)